RCydefe/Slackdoor/README.md

-# -----------------------------**tinybot**-----------------------------
+# ---------------------------**Slackdoor**---------------------------

-## **What is tinybot?**
+## **What is Slackdoor?**

-Tinybot is a powershell script that calls out to a designated slack message for C2.
-After the command is ran tinybot send its results back to the slack workspace.
+Slackdoor is a powershell script that calls out to a designated slack message for C2.
+After the command is ran Slackdoor send its results back to the slack workspace.
-If the red team member wants to change what tinybot is doing they simply need to edit the desiganted message tinybot checks.
+If the red team member wants to change what Slackdoor is doing they simply need to edit the desiganted message Slackdoor checks.

-## **What should i know before i start?**
+## **What should I know before I start?**
-1) For persistence a scheduled needs to be created that runs tinybot.
+1) For persistence a scheduled needs to be created that runs Slackdoor.
 2) An app will need to be added to the slack workspace used for C2.
 This can be done at https://api.slack.com/apps
 3) Once the app is created it will need a token made in the OAth section of the app and the scopes of channels:read, channels:history, and incoming-webhook added.